 Design, however, should always be there to serve function.
 That’s the true purpose of design.
 Having great content with bad design can (not always) be detrimental, but the opposite can also be true.
 If you have lots of fancy graphics but very little in the way of substance and content then people are unlikely to open, let alone read what you have to say.

-Take a look at the following email I recently sent out to subscribers of our free ebook.
-I chose a nice and neat design that came across as professional yet friendly:
+Take a look at the following email we recently sent out to subscribers of our free ebook.
+We chose a nice and neat design that came across as professional yet friendly:

 This format might not be right for your campaigns.
 You might own an eCommerce business where you need lots of images to illustrate what’s new and exciting in more detail (just subscribe to Apple’s list and you’ll see what I mean).
 Perhaps a plain text email would be more effective – only the facts will tell you what’s right for your campaigns; which brings me right to the next section of this article.